You need to enable JavaScript to run this app.

 What Clothes to Bring for Your Norway Trip

-Keep in mind that the Scandinavian climate is very changeable and it's rather hard to predict even during the summer months.
-While packing for your Norway holiday, don't forget to take with you a water-resistant jacket, umbrella, and, of course, some warm clothes.
-But don't think that Norway is a country of eternal cold.
+Keep in mind that the Scandinavian climate is highly unpredictable and can change rapidly, even during the summer months.
+When packing for your Norway holiday, make sure to bring a water-resistant jacket, an umbrella, and, of course, some warm clothes to stay comfortable in varying conditions.
+However, don’t think of Norway as a country of perpetual cold.

-During summer, the weather can be quite warm and very pleasant (although even then occasional strong winds from the Arctic are to be expected).
-Another important thing to put in your suitcase is a pair (or two) of comfortable walking shoes as you'll spend quite a lot of time on walking tours, exploring the incredible country of Norway.
+In summer, the weather can be surprisingly warm and very pleasant, with temperatures often reaching comfortable levels.
+That said, occasional strong winds from the Arctic are still possible, so be prepared for sudden changes.
+Another essential item to pack is a pair (or two) of comfortable walking shoes.
+You’ll likely spend a lot of time on walking tours and exploring the incredible natural beauty of Norway, so having durable footwear is a must for a smooth and enjoyable experience.

 Language Tips for Norway